CodeWithAaru/MovieRecommender/README.md

 # MovieRecommender

-1.First Download The the Zip File and extrzct it.
+1.First Download The the Zip File and extract it.

 2. open the extracted folder in your IDE(for me - Visual Studio Code).